Parenting support in Flanders

 All parents at times have questions on the bringing up of their children.
 Often parents find their questions answered by the people around them: by grandparents, friends and acquaintances, at the school gate,...Alongside such informal support there is also ‘organised parenting support’.
 On a daily basis a great many parenting support workers are busy to support parents in varying childcare situations.

 In Flanders a decree has been in force since July, 2007, to regulate the organisation of parenting support.
 This decree specifies parenting support as the ‘easily accessible, basic support to parents and persons with childrearing responsibilities in the upbringing of children’.
+“Bringing up” is seen in this connection as an ongoing process between a child and the individuals responsible for its upbringing within a well-defined context.

 In the first instance, parenting support is for anyone who takes charge of children and young people.
 All parental figures, parents, grandparents and family members are therefore included.Parenting support is furthermore also aimed at specific groups, such as socially vulnerable families, one-parent families, newly set-up families, adoptive families and so on.As parenting support is aimed at every family, we speak of parenting support also as an “enhancement” for families who are not experiencing any problems.